EnsoVanPoucke/MovieTheatreBookingSystem/README.md

 </p>

 ### 2. Screening calendar (in progress)
-- Visual calendar interface for administrators to create and manage screenings.<br/>
+The Screening Calendar is an intuitive, visual interface designed for administrators to easily create, manage, and schedule movie screenings across different screens and times.
+The calendar is tightly integrated with the system’s backend, automatically adjusting to the length of the movie and required breaks.

 [Screenshot calendar 1](https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_calendar_1.jpg?raw=true)<br/>
 [Screenshot calendar 2](https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_calendar_2.jpg?raw=true)<br/>